 Students role playing experiences of fairness and justice to talk about Martin Luther King, Jr. and the civil rights movement.

 Discussing the realities of differently-abled individuals and assessing CDS’ accessibility for differently-abled people promotes student awareness about ableism and inclusion.

 Reading a storybook about a child who does not fit into gender boxes to talk about gender expression and diversity.

 Diversity in the Middle School Curriculum

 The middle school years are a critical time of intellectual, physical and emotional change.
 At the same time, the reality is that there is tremendous external societal pressure to conform to some limited idea of acceptable sameness.
-So our teachers have the challenge—and the opportunity—to foster the empathetic imagination of our middle school students in order to reinforce ideas of equity and justice: that people do not have to be, think or live the same way (understanding and tolerance), that all people have a right to their differences (giving people “space”) and that the qualities and traits of one person are his or hers alone (avoiding stereotyping).
+So our teachers have the challenge—and the opportunity—to foster the empathetic imagination of our middle school students in order to reinforce ideas of equity and justice: that people do not have to be, think, or live the same way (understanding and tolerance), that all people have a right to their differences (giving people “space”) and that individual people's qualities and traits are theirs alone (avoiding stereotyping).
 A few examples:

 Media studies classes that explore sexism, racism, classism, and homophobia in our society.

 Our robust community-based learning program where students learn through doing, gaining understanding of the power of taking community action for positive social change and learning to value and appreciate people of all ages and means as citizens with talents and experiences to share.